fuzzy-tribble/dcs-simulation-engine/CONTRIBUTING.md

 *(No specific format is required for PRs at this point...as long as its reasonable/understandble and focuses on the core development areas needed (discussed below) it will be considered.)*

+TODO: include how to run a new experiment (run_widget, run_api, etc), add a new character sheet, etc.

 ## Contributing to Character Sheets Database

 ## Contributing to Core Simulation Engine Codebase (including AI, models, graphs, prompts, etc.)